Civic Association of Smallwood, New York, Inc.

 Beach Rules 2021

 The Beach Manager is in charge of the beach.
 In the Beach Manager’s absence, an Assistant Beach Manager or a representative designated by the Board of Directors or by the Beach Manager shall assume the helm and shall be afforded, by all who use the beach, the same respect and deference as the Beach Manager.
 All Beach rules are to be followed by all Members, their households, guests and renters at all times.
-Beach rules will be posted on the bulletin board near the entrance gate.

 To maintain the good order, safety and general enjoyment of all on and around the beach, beachgoers must abide by the following rules: